Gender pay gap in the United States: Gender differences in perceived pay entitlement

 According to Serge Desmarais and James Curtis, the "gender gap in pay …is related to gender differences in perceptions of pay entitlement."
 Similarly, Major et al. argue that gender differences in pay expectations play a role in perpetuating non-performance related pay differences between women and men.

 Perceptions of wage entitlement differ between women and men such that men are more likely to feel worthy of higher pay while women's sense of wage entitlement is depressed.
 Women's beliefs about their relatively lower worth and their depressed wage entitlement reflects their lower social status such that when women's status is raised, their wage entitlement raises as well.
 However, gender-related status manipulation has no impact on men's elevated wage entitlement.
 Even when men's status is lowered on a specific task (e.g., by telling them that women typically outperform men on this task), men do not reduce their self-pay and respond with elevated projections of their own competence.
 The usual pattern whereby men assign themselves more pay than women for comparable work might explain why men tend to initiate negotiations more than women.

 In a study by psychologist Melissa Williams et al., published in 2010, study participants were given pairs of male and female first names, and asked to estimate their salaries.
-Men and to a lesser degree women estimated significantly higher salaries for men than women, replicating previous findings.
+Men and to a lesser degree women estimated significantly higher salaries for men than women, replicating a similar but more general finding in adolescents.
 In a subsequent study, participants were placed in the role of employer and were asked to judge what newly hired men and women deserve to earn.
 The researchers found that men and to a lesser extent women assign higher salaries to men than women based on automatic stereotypic associations.
 The researchers argue that observations of men as higher earners than women has led to a stereotype that associates men (more than women) with wealth, and that this stereotype itself may serve to perpetuate the wage gap at both conscious and nonconscious levels.
 For example, a male-wealth stereotype may influence an employer's initial salary offer to a male job candidate, or a female college graduate's intuitive sense about what salary she can appropriately ask for at her first job.